The Storm Roared but We Slept Soundly

 “Poppies!”
 I cried (with probably more glee than I should have).

-Such fields are rare, unmarked, and carefully monitored.
+These fields are rare, unmarked, and heavily monitored.
 The reason?
-Raw opium (think morphine and Vicodin and other narcotic drugs) are derived from the latex tears of Papaver somniferum, the Opium poppy.
-(Only later did I learn that Spain is the second leading producer of legal opium on the planet—just behind Australia.
-According to one source, 28% of the world’s morphine comes from a single factory in Toledo.**).
+Raw opium is derived from the latex "tears" of Papaver somniferum.
+I later learned that Spain is the world’s second-leading producer of legal opium, providing nearly 28% of the planet's morphine from a single factory in Toledo.**

 We shot a few pictures of the field and the poppy pods and hurried down the trail.
 No telling if there were security cameras around.